221480cs19/221480cs19/README.md

-- 👋 Hi, I’m @221480cs19
+- 👋 Hi, I’m @221480cs19 Samandar Sayfullayev
-- 👀 I’m interested in ...IT
+- 👀 I’m interested in - IT
-- 🌱 I’m currently learning ...in akfa university
+- 🌱 I’m currently learning - in akfa university
-- 💞️ I’m looking to collaborate on ...221480@akfauniversity.org
-- 📫 my neme is samandar sayfullayev
+- 📫 221480@akfauniversity.org

 <!---
 221480cs19/221480cs19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.